Border control: Border zones

 Similarly, the whole estuary of the Han River in the Korean Peninsula is deemed a "Neutral Zone" and is officially off-limits to all civilian vessels.
 Only military vessels are allowed within this neutral zone.
 (Note: According to the July 1953 Korean Armistice Agreement civil shipping was supposed to be permissible in the Han River estuary and allow Seoul to be connected to the Yellow Sea (West Sea) via the Han River.
 However, both Koreas and the UNC failed to make this happen.
 The South Korean government ordered the construction of the Ara Canal to finally connect Seoul to the Yellow Sea, which was completed in 2012.
 Seoul was effectively landlocked from the ocean until 2012.
-The biggest limitation of the Ara Canal is it is too narrow to handle any vessels except small tourist boats and recreational boats, so Seoul still cannot receive large commercial ships or passenger ships in its port.)
+The biggest limitation of the Ara Canal is that it is too narrow to accommodate vessels other than small tourist and recreational boats, so Seoul still cannot receive large commercial or passenger ships at its port.)
 In recent years, Chinese fishing vessels have taken advantage of the tense situation in the Han River Estuary Neutral Zone and illegally fished in this area due to both North Korean and South Korean navies never patrolling this area due to the fear of naval battles breaking out.
 This has led to firefights and sinkings of boats between Chinese fishermen and South Korean Coast Guard.
-On January 30, 2019, North Korean and South Korean military officials signed a landmark agreement that would open the Han River Estuary to civilian vessels for the first time since the Armistice Agreement in 1953.
-The agreement was scheduled to take place in April 2019 but the failure of the 2019 Hanoi Summit indefinitely postponed these plans.
+On 30 January 2019, North Korean and South Korean military officials signed a landmark agreement that would open the Han River Estuary to civilian vessels for the first time since the Armistice Agreement in 1953.
+The agreement was scheduled to take place in April 2019, but the failure of the 2019 Hanoi Summit indefinitely postponed these plans.

 The Green Line separating Southern Cyprus and Northern Cyprus is a demilitarised border zone operated by the United Nations Peacekeeping Force in Cyprus (Note: The peacekeeping force currently has its headquarters at the abandoned Nicosia International Airport, where the majority of peacekeepers are based and where talks between the two governments are held.) operate and patrol within the buffer zone.
 The buffer zone was established in 1974 due to ethnic tensions between Greek and Turkish Cypriots.
 The green line is similar in nature to the 38th parallel separating the Republic of Korea and North Korea.